yrsong15/CellSociety/doc/DESIGN.md

 + **Game Engine**
 	+ Responsible for checking whether each species is moving to a new location.
 It then updates the game settings e.g, species location, cell's parameters based on each species' next location parameters by calling *getNextLocation*.
 In short, It takes care of carrying out each step of the simulation.
 	+ This class will also query each species to see if it needs to reproduce or if is dying and complete the actions necessary for those conditions.
-	+ The game engine will be used by the Main class, which will pass the grid to it.
+	+ The game engine will be used by the controller, which will pass the grid to it.
-	+ The game engine will also interact with the grid, cell, species classes.
+	+ The game engine will also interact with the grid, cell, and species classes.

 + **Species**